-Wantage Rotary Club, which has been serving the communities of Wantage and Grove, and the surrounding area, for over 50 years, has had another busy and successful 12 months.
+Wantage Rotary Club has been serving the communities of Wantage and Grove, and the surrounding area, for over 50 years.

 Although we have a lot of fun and companionship together, we are first and foremost a service organisation, dedicated to helping worthy local causes, and those in need.
 We have also provided, and will maintain, a defibrillator outside the town library.